This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-A few ripe bananas on our counter inspired this recipe.
-What to make with ripe bananas?
-Most recipes are banana bread or banana muffins…in short, treat food!
-We wanted something wholesome that would work for a meal.
-So we opted for a banana-based vegan spin on our healthy baked oatmeal.
+A few ripe bananas on my counter inspired this recipe.
+Usually I make something like banana bread or banana muffins, but this time I wanted something wholesome that would work for a meal.
 My, did it turn out delicious!
-It quickly skyrocketed to the top of our favorite easy breakfast recipes.
-The ingredients for banana baked oatmeal are:
+It quickly skyrocketed to the top of my favorite easy breakfast recipes.
+The ingredients you’ll need are: :

 • Rolled or old fashioned oats: Do not substitute steel cut oats, as they have a much different texture!
 Instead, go to Baked Steel Cut Oatmeal.

-• Ripe bananas: Make sure they are very ripe!
-It is crucial for this recipe.
+• Ripe bananas: Make sure they are very ripe: as in, brown or even black on the peels.
+It is crucial for this recipe to get the sweetness and binding quality you need.

-• Pecan pieces or other nuts like walnuts or almonds
+• Pecan pieces: Pecans work well flavor wise, or substitute other nuts like walnuts or almonds/

 Vegan baked oatmeal

 There are lots of ways to top baked oatmeal!
-This banana baked oatmeal is a pretty darn healthy breakfast: it’s vegan, oil free and relatively low sugar.
-So we like to keep our toppings wholesome too!
-Here’s how we topped it, and a few more ideas:
+I consider this banana baked oatmeal to be a healthy breakfast: it’s vegan, oil free and relatively low sugar.
+So I like to keep my toppings wholesome too!

-• Nut butter and bananas: Swirl together almond butter and peanut butter, then top with banana slices.
+• Nut butter and bananas: Swirl together almond butter and peanut butter, then top with banana slices and a hint of maple syrup.
 Use sunflower butter for nut free.

 • Maple syrup: A tiny drizzle of maple syrup is all you need for a little sparkle.